Ancient American King Benjamin Teaching Financial Peace

 And see that all these things are done in wisdom and order; for it is not requisite that a man should run faster than he has strength.
 And again, it is expedient that he should be diligent, that thereby he might win the prize; therefore, all things must be done in order.
 (Mosiah 4:26-27)

-Benjamin instructed his subjects to remember that they are beggars before God, Who works tirelessly to give them what they want and need that is right.
-Benjamin testifies God will help his people; and He expects His people to help others in unity.
+Everyone begs before God, Who works tirelessly to provide needs and righteous wants.
+Benjamin testifies God will help his people, and He expects His people to help others in unity.

 © 2014 Rodric Anthony Johnson